Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Introduction

-To address the challenge of catastrophic forgetting in Continual Learning, this paper introduces the \textbf{C}lass-\textbf{P}rototype conditional \textbf{D}iffusion \textbf{M}odel (CPDM).
-Operating under GR strategies, CPDM features a dual-component system consisting of a diffusion-based generator and a classifier.
-These components are linked through a bidirectional relationship.
-In the generator-to-classifier direction, the generator creates high-quality samples by denoising the noisy images with class information from previous tasks, which are then utilized to train the classifier.
-Conversely, in the classifier-to-generator direction, the classifier aids the diffusion model in selecting suitable initial prototypes, enhancing the generation of high-quality images to mitigate catastrophic forgetting.
-In summary, our primary contribution can be outlined as follows: \begin{itemize} \item We present a novel GR strategy for continual learning, featuring a diffusion-based generator and a classifier, designed to efficiently mitigate catastrophic forgetting. \item We propose an efficient training technique for the diffusion model by learning class prototypes, which capture the most representative examples of classes from previous tasks.
-This approach facilitates the generation of high-quality images through class-prototype conditional denoising. \item To increase the diversity of the generated samples, we suggest a method of exploring diversity based on the nearest neighbor.
-This approach entails seeking the closest class from previous tasks and prompting the denoising network to synthesize new features inspired by its neighbor. \item The comprehensive results from benchmark datasets show that our proposed method significantly outperforms the current state-of-the-art model, achieving higher average accuracy and lower average forgetting rate. \end{itemize}
+To address the challenge of catastrophic forgetting in Continual Learning more efficiently, this paper introduces the \textbf{G}radient \textbf{P}rojection Class-\textbf{P}rototype conditional \textbf{D}iffusion \textbf{M}odel (GPPDM).
+Specifically, considering the bi-directional relationship operated under GR strategies as described above, in our model, the classifier aids the diffusion model in learning additional suitable prototypes.
+These prototypes will help preserve abstract information of old data, thus reducing the disadvantage of DDGR in gradually forgetting old knowledge.
+Consequently, when generating replay data in new tasks for training the classifier, the diffusion model then makes use of the information from both the labels and the corresponding learned prototypes to get a better quality of generated images.
+Moreover, after training a class $y$, this label and its prototype, which are inputs of the DM, will become invariant components.
+Therefore, to exploit learned prototypes more efficiently and further limit CF, we desire to preserve the corresponding knowledge on DM more effectively to maintain the representations of old task data in the current task as close as possible to their representations when they first arrived.
+Fortunately, this desideratum aligns with the strategy of GPM \cite{saha2021gradient}, which inspires us to design a novel approach to inject GPM into DM, specifically Cross-Attention layers.
+This approach is not only streamlined but also effective in avoiding forgetting effectively.
+In summary, our primary contributions can be outlined as follows:\\ \begin{itemize} \item We propose an efficient training technique for the diffusion model by learning class prototypes, which capture the most representative examples of classes from previous tasks.
+This approach facilitates the generation of high-quality images through class-prototype conditional denoising. \\ \item To further reduce forgetting, we suggest a novel design of GPM for DM.
+This approach creates an overall harmony when combined with learned class prototypes in preserving old knowledge effectively, under a simple implementation.\\ \item The comprehensive results from benchmark datasets show that our proposed method significantly outperforms the current state-of-the-art model, achieving higher average accuracy and lower average forgetting rate. \end{itemize}